laravel/vapor-docs/1.0/projects/environments.md

             - 'composer install --no-dev'
 ```

+### HTTP to HTTPS Redirection With API Gateway 2.0

+If you choose to use API Gateway 2.0 and would like to support HTTP to HTTPS redirection, we currently suggest using [Cloudflare](https://cloudflare.com) as an external DNS provider for your Vapor application.
+Cloudflare not only provides DNS, but serves as a reverse proxy to your application and features an option for automatic HTTP to HTTPS redirection.

+After a Vapor deployment is completed, Vapor will provide you with CNAME records for the domain(s) associated with your environment.
+These records will point the domain to your Lambda application.
+You should manually add these values as CNAME records within the Cloudflare DNS dashboard.

+In addition, when using Cloudflare, you should set your Cloudflare SSL / TLS mode to "Full".
+The "Always Use HTTPS" configuration option may be found under the SSL / TLS menu's "Edge Certificates" tab.

-## VPC Configurations
+## Custom VPCs

-If you want to place your Lambda functions in a VPC not managed by Vapor, you may specify the `subnets` and `security-groups` configuration options for a given environment in your `vapor.yml` file:
+If you want to place your Lambda functions within a VPC that is not managed by Vapor, you may specify the `subnets` and `security-groups` configuration options for a given environment in your `vapor.yml` file:

 ```yaml
 id: 2